 4. Workforce insights and integration

 Easily get 360 feedback for individuals by creating dynamic groups of reviewers.
 You can assign specific team members or even the entire company to give feedback on particular individuals.
-And with the option to add new hires into the performance review process and new supervisors whenever necessary, you’ll never lose track of your team’s progress.
+With the option to add new hires into the performance review process and new supervisors whenever necessary, you’ll never lose track of your team’s progress.

 5. Custom reporting